tom29739/csharp-gradecalculator/docs/index.rst

 #.
 Extract the ZIP file that the software was downloaded in with a ZIP file extractor of your choice, such as 7Zip or PeaZip.
 The built-in Windows Explorer extractor can also be used.
 #.
 Press :kbd:`Shift` + right click in the folder that the software was extracted into.
 #.
 Select :guilabel:`&Open command window here`.
 A command window should open.
 #.
-Type :command:`dotnet restore`, then press Enter in the command window to download the necessary dependencies.
+Type :command:`dotnet restore`, then press :kbd:`Enter` in the command window to download the necessary dependencies.
 #.
-Type :command:`dotnet run`, then press Enter in the command window to run the application.
+Type :command:`dotnet build`, then press :kbd:`Enter` in the command window to build the application from its source code.
 #.
-Use the application as normal.
+Type :command:`dotnet run`, then press :kbd:`Enter` in the command window to run the application.
 #.
-Type :command:`dotnet run`, then press Enter again in the command window to run the application again.
+Use the application as normal.

 Contributing
 ------------